Mannatech

-Mannatech is a publicly traded, multinational multi-level marketing firm that sells dietary supplements and personal care products.
+Mannatech Inc. is a publicly traded, multinational multi-level marketing firm that sells dietary supplements and personal care products.
 It was founded in November 1993 by Samuel Caster, and is headquartered in Flower Mound, Texas.
 The company's stock is traded on the NASDAQ exchange under the symbol MTEX.
 As of 2017, Mannatech employed 252 people and sold its products through some 220,000 independent sales associates.

 In 2007, Mannatech and its salespeople made false claims of anti-disease benefits about its lead product called "Ambrotose" which contains sugars derived from plants.
 The company was profitable soon after its founding until about 2008, when it started losing money due to exposure of its business practices through a class action lawsuit based on the false health claims, a critical 20/20 news special, and a civil suit filed by the Attorney General of Texas.

 History

 Mannatech was founded by Samuel Caster in 1993, as Congress prepared to pass the Dietary Supplement Health and Education Act of 1994, which made feasible the profitable marketing of a wider spectrum of dietary supplements.
 The company has had a Christian orientation since its founding; the name was intended to evoke manna, and it recruited people to sell its products through its multi-level marketing structure in church congregations.
 Prior to founding Mannatech, Caster had founded and run Eagle Shield, an insulation manufacturer, and Electracat, a pest control device; both were categorized as a hoax by the Texas Attorney General's office.

 Mannatech was founded to sell dietary supplements and personal care products.
 Before developing its own products, the company sold Manapol, an aloe vera extract made by another company.
 Its most widely known product has been Ambrotose, a dietary supplement made from sugars derived from plants.

 From 1993 to 2009, Rafael Cruz, father of presidential candidate Ted Cruz, was a top salesman for Mannatech.

 Mannatech had its initial public offering (IPO) on February 16, 1999, at $8 a share.
 The stock price settled a few weeks later at a price of $15.13 a share and a market capitalization of $366 million.
 The IPO raised $12 million in funds to be used for expansion into Australia and the U.K.